babo/bigquery-prezi/prezi.md

 - intense computation over your data like machine learning

 ---
-# Demo to give an impression
+# Demo to give you an impression

     SELECT
       title,